stacksjs/gitit/docs/advanced/github-private-repos.md

 4. Scroll down to the bottom of the left sidebar and click on **Developer settings**
 5. Click on **Personal access tokens** → **Tokens (classic)**
 6. Click **Generate new token** → **Generate new token (classic)**
-7. Give your token a descriptive name (e.g., "Gitit Template Access")
+7. Give your token a descriptive name (e.g., "gitit Access")
 8. Select the following scopes:
    - **repo** (Full control of private repositories)
    - **read:packages** (Optional - if you need to access template packages)